What to Expect of Yoga when You Are Expecting: Pregnancy Yoga 101

 - When joining a normal yoga class (not a “Pregnancy Yoga” class) it is important to inform the teacher that you are pregnant and the trimester you are in.

-- You should avoid poses that keep you on your back after the first trimester because such can limit the supply of blood to the uterus.
+- After your first trimester, avoid doing poses that require you to be on your back as it can limit the blood supply to your uterus.

-- If you are required to twist your body, use your back and shoulders instead of your wait to prevent extra pressure on the abdominal muscles.
-Twist only as far as comfortably possible.
-Deep twists can subject your body to hazardous strain.
+- During poses that require you to twist your body, use your shoulders and your back instead your waist to avoid pressure on your abdominal muscles.
+Twist only as far as it is comfortable, avoid deep twists because they can put unnecessary strain on you body.